2.8 Tokio

 }

-The op_net_connect serves as an internal operation employed within Deno's code structure.
-This particular function facilitates the establishment of a TCP connection directed towards a designated address.
-This functionality becomes particularly relevant in scenarios involving WebSocket operations, which, in turn, rely on the underlying TCP protocol for their functioning.
+The op_net_connect function is an internal operation used within Deno's codebase.
+It enables the establishment of a TCP connection to a specified address.
+This functionality is crucial in scenarios involving WebSocket operations, which rely on the underlying TCP protocol for their operation.

 let tcp_stream = TcpStream::connect(&addr).await?;